LF-digitala-kanaler/LFDS/content/components/web/deprecated.md

 ---
 template: ArticlePage
 title: Deprecated
-intro: "This page lists components that have been tagged as deprecated in LFUI.
-What this means is that the component is no longer in use and should be removed and replaced by its substitute (which you can likely find in its respective page)."
+intro: 'This page lists components that have been tagged as deprecated in LFUI.
+What this means is that the component is no longer in use and should be removed and replaced by its substitute (which you can likely find in its respective page).'
 ---

 <div class="Callout"><strong class="Callout__title">Note</strong><p class="Callout__text">The elements/components on this page may not have proper styling, should their styling has been removed from LFUI since being added to this page.</p></div>

 ## Button outline secondary

 - Marked as deprecated in 6.6.0

 `.btn-outline-secondary` was made deprecated in order to simplefy the use of buttons and remove redundant code.
 Use `'btn-secondary`instead.

 <Lfuiwrapper>
 <button class="btn btn-outline-secondary">Click me</button>
 </Lfuiwrapper>

 ## Pagination-progress

 - Marked as deprecated in 5.3.0

 This was made deprecated in order for our simple, standard pagination component to be the only one.

 <Lfuiwrapper>
 <ul class="pagination pagination-progress">